JuliaFirstOrder/ProximalOperators.jl/README.md

 ## Usage

 Load Prox.jl with `using Prox`.
-The package exports constructors to instantiate some functions, and the `prox` method to evaluate their proximal mapping.
+The package exports constructors you can use to instantiate functions, and the `prox` method to evaluate their proximal mapping.
 The available constructors are described in the following table.

 Function        | Description                                          | Properties